-Anyone is welcome to submit a pull request regardless of whether or not they have read this document.
+Anyone is welcome to submit an issue or pull request regardless of whether or not they have read this document.
 The purpose of this document is simply to explain the contribution process and the internals of how Coconut works to make contributing easier.